dvillaseca/unity-play-age-signals/README.md

 ## Testing

-You can test the integration in the Unity Editor or on a device by passing `AgeSignalsResultData` as the third argument to `Initialize`.
+You can test the integration in the Unity Editor or on a device by passing `AgeSignalsResultData` as the third argument to `Request`.

 ```csharp
 var testData = new AgeSignalsResultData